subirvarma/GeneralCognitics/index.md

 ---
-title: Blog on Topics in Artificial Intelligence
+title: Blog on Topics in Artificial Intelligence and Other Topics I Find Interesting
 ---